UC Davis students in graduation caps and gowns

 What is an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI)?

-The U.S. Department of Education’s term “Asian American and Native American Pacific Islander” refers to Asian American students with origins from East Asia, Central Asia, South Asia, Southeast Asia, Western Asia, Melanesia, Micronesia and Polynesia.
-Federal funding through the Title III Part A and Part F AANAPISI grant programs have supported many first-generation, immigrant, low-income students.
+The U.S. Department of Education’s term “Asian American and Native American Pacific Islander” refers to students with origins from East Asia, Central Asia, South Asia, Southeast Asia, Western Asia, Melanesia, Micronesia and Polynesia.
+Federal funding through the Title III Part A and Part F AANAPISI grant programs has supported many first-generation, immigrant, low-income students.

 Kat Parpana